hofmannu/CLAHE3D/README.md

 # Installation / Compiling

 The `CPU` code does not depend on any library.
 For the `GPU` version you need to have `CUDA` installed on your system.
+For the GUI there come a few additional dependencies to show the images.

 # MATLAB
 Change to folder the subfolder `src` and run `mex -O clahe3dmex.cpp gridder.cpp histeq.cpp`.
 Afterwards you can use the function as: